 Allotments are small portions of local land made available to individuals for the non-commercial growing of food plants.
-Rented from the landowner (usually the local council) for a very reasonable, essentially nominal sum, allotments enable you to grow food crops in a friendly, sociable environment, alongside allotment neighbours.
-Read on for my favourite allotment ideas.
+They’re rented from the landowner (usually the local council) for a very reasonable, essentially nominal sum.
+And allotments enable you to grow food crops in a friendly, sociable environment, alongside allotment neighbours.

-Where to start an allotment garden?
+Where to start an allotment garden

-2. Plan the best layout
+Plan the best layout

 - The elements – how the sun travels over the plot, how the wind exposure is, and if there are any shaded areas.